Particular/docs.particular.net/servicecontrol/upgrades/zero-downtime.md

 The [ServiceControl remotes feature](/servicecontrol/servicecontrol-instances/remotes.md) can be used to upgrade a ServiceControl installation without taking it offline.

+> [!NOTE]
-NOTE: PowerShell must be used to install individual instances.
+> PowerShell must be used to install individual instances.
 Example scripts are provided for each step.

+> [!NOTE]
-NOTE: For scenarios where retaining audit message data is not required (e.g. transient data that does not merit effort to retain), this process is not necessary -- the audit instance can simply be deleted and recreated with the same name.
+> For scenarios where retaining audit message data is not required (e.g. transient data that does not merit effort to retain), this process is not necessary -- the audit instance can simply be deleted and recreated with the same name.

+> [!WARNING]
-WARN: This zero downtime upgrade process is only suitable for use with ServiceControl Audit instances.
+> This zero downtime upgrade process is only suitable for use with ServiceControl Audit instances.
 To upgrade ServiceControl Error instances to version 5 see the [version 4 to 5](/servicecontrol/upgrades/4to5/) upgrade guide.

 ## Audit instances